script

 Security Background Checks

 Drury University conducts a security background check, which includes a criminal records check, on the finalist before a job offer is made.
 A driving records check is also completed for those finalists whose duties would require them to drive (either a university vehicle or their own vehicle) as part of their job responsibilities.
-The background check is initiated by Human Resources when the hiring department notifies HR that their final candidate has been identified.
+The background check is initiated by Human Resources when the hiring department notifies HR that their final candidate has been identified and the candidate has accepted a contingent offer.
 The Human Resources department will notify the hiring department when it has received the report and whether or not the department may proceed with the job offer.

 Post-Offer Physical Exam and Drug Screens Required for Certain Positions